 - Behavioral modifications like diet or quitting smoking

 - Alternative medicine treatments such as acupuncture or chiropractics

 Occasionally, an individual’s neuralgia will persist through several weeks of nonsurgical treatment, in which case spine surgery may be considered.
-Rather than consent to an invasive open spine surgery, contact Laser Spine Institute to learn about outpatient endoscopic procedures.
-Our safe and effective, minimally invasive neuralgia treatments have helped tens of thousands with a 90% satisfaction rate.
+Rather than consent to an invasive open spine surgery, contact Laser Spine Institute to learn about outpatient minimally invasive procedures.
+Our effective minimally invasive neuralgia treatments have helped tens of thousands with a 90% satisfaction rate.